Welcome to our website

 Leyburn is home to Tennants Auctioneers,

-the largest auction house in Europe
+the largest auction house in

-which holds more than 80 sales each year
+80 sales each year

 and attracts buyers and sellers